Land of Hope and Glory: Football

 Supporters of Wolverhampton Wanderers Football Club (the team Elgar supported) sing a version of the song with the lyrics changed to 'We will follow the Wanderers over land, sea, and water.'
 Their local rivals West Bromwich Albion sing 'We will follow the Albion over land, sea, and water.'
 Supporters of Huddersfield Town sing 'We're all following Huddersfield, over land and sea'.
 Derby County and Chelsea football club supporters sing 'We all follow Derby/Chelsea, over land and sea (and Leicester)', although supporters of Arsenal sang this first; similarly Blackburn Rovers fans sing 'We all follow the Rovers, over the land and sea (and Preston!)'.
-In Wales Aberystwyth Town supporters sing a version of the song, 'We all follow the Aber, over land and sea and Bangor! we all follow the Aber, on to victory'.
-Leeds United supporters sing a version of the song that goes as follows: 'Land of hope and glory, Yorkshire shall be free, We all follow United, onto victory'.
-In London, Spurs fans have been heard to sing 'We hate Nottingham Forest.
-We hate Arsenal, too.
-We hate Manchester United, but Tottenham we love you.'

 Commonwealth Games

 "Land of Hope and Glory" was the England team's victory anthem at the Commonwealth Games until 2010, when the public rejected it in a poll in favour of "Jerusalem".

 Proposed anthem for England

-England currently has no agreed national anthem, with "God Save the King", the national anthem of the United Kingdom, often being used in sporting events in which England competes separately from the other Home Nations.
-However, there have been calls for this to be changed, with a 2006 survey conducted by the BBC suggesting that 55% of the English public would rather have "Land of Hope and Glory" than "God Save the Queen" as their national anthem.
+England currently has no agreed national anthem.
+However, there have been calls for this to be changed, with a 2006 survey conducted by the BBC suggesting that 55% of the English public would rather have "Land of Hope and Glory" than "God Save the King" as their national anthem.